ryanhoo/Android-Proficiency-Exercise/README.md

 #### Artboard Preview

-You will need to look up the specific colors/spaces/fonts here [Sketch Measure](/Sketch\ Measure/index.html)
+You will need to look up the specific colors/spaces/fonts in [Sketch Measure](/Sketch\ Measure/index.html).

+**Download this project and open `Sketch Measure/index.html` in your browser.**

 ![Artboard](/materials/Artboard.png)